Alexkael/NeurIPS2020_Weight_Correlation/README.md

     activitation function -> cfg['ACTIVATION']

-5. We train the models with and without WCD converge to same-level training loss, then compare the optimal loss.
+5. We train the models with and without WCD converge to same-level training loss, then compare the optimal test loss.
 Thus may train several times to get a model converge to the similar train loss with another.
 All experimental data is saved in WCD/experimental_data

 Complexity_Measure: